-“What I found most exciting about the work that this group of artists are entering is they really do tell exciting counter narratives in regards to alternative queer history, feminist histories and diaspora cross-cultural histories,” the UNSW Master of Curating & Cultural Leadership student says.
+“What I found most exciting about the work that this group of artists is entering is they really do tell exciting counter narratives in regards to alternative queer history, feminist histories and diaspora cross-cultural histories,” the UNSW Master of Curating & Cultural Leadership student says.

 “I expect the audience to be presented with this vibrant array of rich storytelling and knowledge sharing.”

-The exhibition starts at UNSW Galleries in Paddington on September 29 and features work by 10 early career contemporary artists who were awarded this year’s Freedman Foundation Travelling scholarships to undertake formal study, residency, mentorship or informal study for a planned research project.
+The exhibition opened at UNSW Galleries in Paddington on September 29 and features work by 10 early career contemporary artists who were awarded this year’s Freedman Foundation Travelling scholarships to undertake formal study, residency, mentorship or informal study for a planned research project.